chrishanyu/NexusAI/memory-bank/progress.md

 ### ⚠️ Technical Debt
 1. **Using feature branch**
-   - Currently: feature/firebase-service
+   - Currently: feature/auth
-   - Should merge to main and create new branch for PR #4
+   - Should merge to main and create new branch for PR #5
-   - Risk: Branch getting too large
+   - Risk: Branch getting stale
-   - Fix: Merge PR #3, start fresh feature/authentication
+   - Fix: Merge PR #4, start fresh feature/conversation-list

 2. **No CI/CD**
    - No automated testing or builds